 8. Northrop Grumman Corporation

-Northrop Grumman has been involved in various directed energy projects, including high-powered lasers for missile defense.
+Northrop Grumman is involved in various directed energy projects, including high-powered lasers for missile defense.
 Their work on directed energy aims to provide robust countermeasures against advanced threats.

 9. Elbit Systems Ltd.

-Elbit focuses on integrating directed energy into their UAVs (unmanned aerial vehicles) and other defense systems.
+Elbit focuses on integrating directed energy into its UAVs (unmanned aerial vehicles) and other defense systems.
 They are particularly working on high-powered laser systems for defense against incoming missiles and drones.

 10. Honeywell International Inc.

-Honeywell has been innovating in the field of directed energy with advanced systems aimed at enhancing protection for military and defense systems.
+Honeywell is innovating in the field of directed energy with advanced systems aimed at enhancing protection for military and defense systems.
 Their directed energy solutions focus on air and space defense.

 The Role of Innovation in the Growth of Directed Energy Weapons Companies